cscart/docs/en/user_guide/addons/1manage_addons.rst

 .. important ::

-    Before uploading an add-on from archive make sure that there is no such an add-on among the modules available for installation.
+    Before uploading an add-on from archive make sure that there is no such an add-on among the add-ons available for installation.

 Installing Add-ons Manually
 ***************************